liresearchlab/liresearchlab.github.io/_site/README.md

-The group website is under construction, based on the theme by [bedford.io](http://bedford.io).
+The group website is being deployed, based on the theme by [bedford.io](http://bedford.io).

 ## License